Skip to main content

 • Severe cirrhosis.

-For women with cardiac disease, FSRH guidance suggests the decision to use intrauterine contraception should involve a cardiologist.5 If there is a high risk of vasovagal reaction, it should be fitted in a hospital setting (eg, women with single ventricle circulation, Eisenmenger physiology, tachycardia or pre-existing bradycardia).
+For women with cardiac disease, FSRH guidance suggests the decision to use intrauterine contraception should involve a cardiologist.2 If there is a high risk of vasovagal reaction, it should be fitted in a hospital setting (eg, women with single ventricle circulation, Eisenmenger physiology, tachycardia or pre-existing bradycardia).

 Interactions

-For complications associated directly with the insertion process, including perforation, expulsion and lost threads, see the separate Intrauterine Contraceptives (IUCD and IUS) - Management article.
+For complications associated directly with the insertion process, including perforation, expulsion and lost threads, see the separate Intrauterine contraceptives (IUCD and IUS) - management article.

-Altered or abnormal bleeding19
+Altered or abnormal bleeding17

-Irregular bleeding and spotting are common in the first six months with an LNG-IUS.
-Explain to women that 90% will experience reduced menstrual flow ultimately and some will be amenorrhoeic.
-The FSRH has produced guidance on the assessment and management of problematic bleeding on hormonal contraception, including the IUS.
-While they recommend assessment following at least three months of persistent bleeding after insertion of IUS, they make the point that this is an arbitrary cut-off point, since persistent bleeding is common in the first six months following insertion of IUS.
-For full details of their recommendations, see the separate Intermenstrual and Postcoital Bleeding article.
+The FSRH has produced guidance on the assessment and management of problematic bleeding on hormonal contraception, including the LNG-IUD.
+While they recommend assessment following at least three months of persistent bleeding after insertion of LNG-IUD, they make the point that this is an arbitrary cut-off point, since persistent bleeding is common in the first six months following insertion of LNG-IUD.

 Hormonal symptoms